sdsdkkk/sdsdkkk.github.io/_posts/2015-12-05-vulnhub-freshly-solution.markdown

 ### Gaining Access

 For `/login.php`, I'm using sqlmap to exploit the SQL injection vulnerability.
-Since it's a POST request and it's a bit bothersome to manually craft a POST request in sqlmap, I use BurpSuite to interrupt the POST request and put the content in a file called `request.txt`.
+Since it's a POST request and it's a bit bothersome to manually craft a POST request in sqlmap, I use Burp Suite to interrupt the POST request and put the content in a file called `request.txt`.

 ```
 POST /login.php HTTP/1.1